 7. Socks

-- What to pack: Moisture-wicking socks (preferably merino wool or synthetic material), and bring extra pairs in case they get wet.
+What to pack: Moisture-wicking socks made of merino wool or synthetics.
+Bring extra pairs in case they get wet.

 8. Sun Protection